tonytvo/blog-generator/content/blog/tools-of-titans/index.md

 - what if I let them make decisions up to $100? $500? $1000?
   - To get huge, good things done, you need to be okay with letting the small, bad things happen
   - people's IQs seem to double as soon as you give them responsibility and indicate that you trust them.
-- What's the least 6 minor crowded channel?
+- What are the least six minor crowded channels?
 - Imagine if I couldn't pitch my product directly?
   - People don't like being sold products, but we all want to be told stories.
-- what if I created my own real-world MBA?
+- what if I created my real-world MBA?
   - https://tim.blog/2010/06/28/mba/
 - do I need to make it back the way I lost it?
 - What if I could only subtract to solve problems?